GJQu/GJQu.github.io/_posts/2025-11-01-economics-online-dating.md

 ## Return on Skills
 With each additional year of education, an individual can expect a roughly 10% increase in lifetime earnings.

 In dating, this probably corresponds to looks and "attractiveness".
-Looks often yield higher short-term returns.

-$$\ln(\text{Wage}) = \beta_0 + \beta_1 \cdot \text{Education} + \beta_2 \cdot \text{Experience} + \dots + \epsilon$$

-- Here, $\beta_1$ is the estimated rate of return on education, which represents the percentage increase in earnings.

 "Looks" often yield higher returns than expected because of the **Halo Effect**, a cognitive bias where overall positive impressions influence the perception of less-related positive qualities (like intelligence or empathy).
 An excellent example would be Ted Bundy the serial murderer which infamously targeted young women, and later on built a cult following due to his attractiveness even after convicted of his crimes.

 This type of "unobservable traits" can be challenging to model and can show up as omitted variable bias.